scorpion/dice-games/README.md

 To the extent possible under law, `Brett Wilcox` - <brett@scorpion.io> has waived all copyright and related or neighboring rights to `Dice Games`.

 scorpion.io and the scorpion logo remain under ownership of Brett Wilcox and you may not use the logo in your own works.
+You may however use the "Dice Games" name and any images depicting dice.